1995 Pembrokeshire County Council election: Candidates

 Most sitting members of Dyfed County council sought election to the new authority.
 A number were also members of the previous district councils but others contested a ward against a sitting district councillor.

-Results
+Results by ward

 Amroth

 The boundaries were identical to those of the same ward on the previous South Pembrokeshire District Council.
 The retiring Independent district councillor (and also the county councillor), A.W.
 Edwards, sought election for the neighbouring Lampeter Velfrey ward and the seat was taken unopposed by the Liberal Democrat candidate.

 Begelly

 The elected candidate was the retiring district councillor.

 Brawdy

 The elected candidate was the retiring district councillor.

 Burton

 The boundaries were identical to those of the same ward on the previous Preseli Pembrokeshire District Council.
 The elected candidate was the retiring district councillor.

 Camrose

 The boundaries were identical to those of the same ward on the previous Preseli Pembrokeshire District Council.
 The elected candidate was the retiring district councillor.